Naki-Official/.github/profile/README.md

 3. **Contribution NFT Smart Contract**: Mints NFTs that represent the contributions made by users, which can be used within the ecosystem.

-4. **DApp/SocialApp**: The interface for users to interact with Virtual Characters, view content, and participate in community-driven governance.
+4. **DApp/SocialApp**: The interface for users to interact with Virtual Characters and consume content.

 5. **AI Studio (Off-Chain)**: Processes contributions, creates content, and trains AI models based on the input received from contributors.